real food. real life.

 Chopped fresh tomatoes, lettuce, green onion, salsa, avocado, guacamole

 What to do:

-1) Add chickpeas, spices, lime juice, and garlic to a pan over medium heat.
+1) Add chickpeas, spices, lime juice, maple syrup and garlic to a pan over medium heat.
 Stir to combine and heat thoroughly until fragrant.

 2) Remove from heat and transfer to a dish, or leave on heat and add in onion, mushroom, and red pepper.
 Add just a splash of oil or water to loosen up the flavour left behind.
 Stir and cook over medium heat, until glistening and just a touch softer, but still with a crunch.
 Remove from heat.